mikepierce/internet-radio-streams/README.md

   - If you'd like to suggest a stream to be added to the list, [let me know](https://github.com/mikepierce/internet-radio-streams/discussions/categories/station-suggestions).

-Any `m3u` file with "_Stations_" in its name is not a single radio stream, but is instead a list of distinct streams from that broadcaster.
+Notes: Any `m3u` file with "_Stations_" in its name is not a single radio stream, but is instead a list of distinct streams from that broadcaster.
 The streams in the _DEMOTED_ directory have either gone off-air or have simply been removed from the list because I don't listen to them.